Should we stop using the words “alcoholic” and “alcoholism”?

 On the other hand, “alcoholic” is the word used by ordinary people

 Now to address the elephant in the room — while we’ve looked at some of the reasons to stop using the term “alcoholic”, we have used it ourselves throughout this article.
 “Alcoholic” in itself is still a widely used and understood term.
-We have used it in this context so that our readers can relate to the concept, more so than they’d necessarily be able to if we were to use an alternative term, such as “alcohol dependence”.
+We have used it in this context so that our readers can relate to the concept. if we were to use an alternative term, such as “alcohol dependence” if might reach fewer people.
+And we need to reach as many as possible

 Call 0800 170 1222 to talk to us about alcohol.
 Recovery is possible, and our staff and former clients are living proof.